dikaaka/Analyzing-eCommerce-Business-Performance-with-SQL/README.md

 ### Data Source
 If any of you curious about the database or wanna to try by yourself, feel free to access the database from [here.](https://drive.google.com/file/d/1kTAm3Va5oIaW2WazncRuVtgJkQhPELCx/view?usp=sharing)
 ## Tools
 I've used various tools on this project.
-Since the objective of this project was analyzing with SQL so I've used postgreSQL as my **RDBMS platform**.
+Since the objective of this project was analyzing with SQL so I've used **postgreSQL** as my RDBMS platform.
 Then for visualization I've used **Jupyter Notebook with python programming language**.
 ## Contents
 ### **Introduction**
 The short brief of my background.